DecLearn/declearn/docs/user-guide/usage.md

       concerns.
     - Optionally provide the path to a folder where to write output files (model checkpoints and local loss history).
+    - Optionally parameterize and provide with a `SecaggConfigClient` or its configuration, to set up and use secure aggregation for all quantities that support it (model weights, metrics and metadata).
   - Call the client's `run` method and let the magic happen.

 ## Logging